 Updated on May 10, 2019

-Governor Jay Inslee signed a bill on Wednesday that significantly changes the law regarding noncompetition (“non-compete”) agreements for Washington employers and employees.
+Governor Jay Inslee signed a bill that significantly changes the law regarding noncompetition (“non-compete”) agreements for Washington employers and employees.
 The bill states that starting January 1, 2020, non-compete agreements are only enforceable if:

 - the employer discloses the terms of the non-compete no later than the time of acceptance of the offer of employment or, if the non-compete agreement is entered into after the start of employment, it is supported by independent consideration;